-Carolyn Percy looks at the hotly anticipated It Chapter 2.
+Carolyn Percy looks at the hotly anticipated IT Chapter 2, which has received controversial mixed reviews since its release.

 It’s been 27 years since the Losers Club defeated Pennywise the dancing clown, favoured form of the otherworldly entity living underneath the town of Derry who’s responsible for the town’s numerous deaths, disappearances and the general atmosphere of sinister apathy.
 Or they thought they defeated it.
 When a horrific incident brings Pennywise out of hibernation, Mike, the only Loser who stayed in Derry, knows it’s time to bring the band back together, to fulfil the oath they made as children and defeat IT once and for all.
 And this time, Pennywise isn’t just out to feed – he’s out for revenge.

-First of all, I must make mention of the effort made by the Cineworld in Friars Walk, Newport (the cinema me and my friend saw the film in): we were greeted by red balloons hanging from the ceiling of the entrance to the screen, only to be then hit with the double whammy of the sight of a figure in a yellow raincoat on the balcony visible as soon as you walk in.
+First of all, I must make mention of the effort made by the Cineworld in Friars Walk, Newport (the cinema where my friend and I saw the film): we were greeted by red balloons hanging from the ceiling of the entrance to the screen, only to be then hit with the double whammy of the sight of a figure in a yellow raincoat on the balcony visible as soon as you walk in.
 Safe to say we were feeling pretty freaked out before the film had even started.

 So, reactions to IT Chapter 2 have been a little mixed, with some loving it and others of the opinion that it’s not as good as the first one; quelle surprise.
 As not only a highly anticipated release in its own right but a follow-up to its insanely critical and commercially successful predecessor, it was never going to please everyone, was it?